 While many people focus on garden perennials, we should not forget that there are a host of gorgeous annuals out there too.
 Annual climbers are too often overlooked and yet can bring subtle touches and welcome bursts of colour to brighten the garden in summer.
 Often from tropical climates, the brightly coloured flowers can be transporting.
 Annual climbers can also be handy to disguise and soften surfaces, which can help to change the feel of a particular part of the garden.
-Speed of growth makes them ideal for clothing a new garden, providing temporary screening or softening hard surfaces.
+Speed of growth also makes annual climbers ideal for clothing a new garden, providing temporary and flexible screening or softening hard surfaces.
 Here are some of the best types of annual climbers.

 Thunbergia alata ‘African Sunset’

 Lathyrus sativus f. azureus

 An annual climber in the shape of an elegant, fragile and dainty sweet pea.
 With grassy foliage and small, beautiful, azure-blue flowers, belies a tough constitution.
 It is an annual that's tiny and bright blue and doesn't have a strong smell and as it's so tiny, would work well planted near a path or patio.
 It is tolerant of drought and waterlogging.
 90cm.
 USDA 1a-11.

 Ipomoea purpurea ‘Star of Yalta’

 The large, greenish-white flowers of this outstanding species turn dark purple as they age.
 It flowers best on moist, well-drained soil.
 5m.
 RHS H2, USDA 9a-11.

 This annual climber makes up for its lack of fragrance with striking deep rose-purple flowers and a vigorous disposition.
 Drought tolerant, it likes a warm position in full sun.
 1.5m.

 Lablab purpureus ‘Ruby Moon’

 The richly coloured purple blooms and shining purple pods that follow are complemented by purple-tinted foliage.
 It boasts a spread equal to height depending on the growing conditions.
 6m.
 USDA 7a-10b.